Altinn/altinn-studio-docs/themes/hugo-theme-docdock/exampleSite/content/organisation.md

 ### Folder structure and file name

-Content organization is not your folder structure.
+Content organisation is not your folder structure.
 Feel free to save your .md file the way your want, it may not necessary reflects your menu organisation.

 ### Homepage